StrangeCoder1729/Health-Management-System/README.md

 # Health-Management-System
-This Program helps to check on the patient's diet and exercise
+This Program helps to check on the patient's diet and exercise.
+Mentor : Code With Harry